 I was amazed why at this age her parents are forcing her to marry and that when her elder sister who also was in her early teens died recently.
 Well, she died because of the baby she carried at the age of thirteen.
 A night before her delivery she developed a stomach pain and died instantly.

 Can anyone explain why she had to carry a baby at such a tender age?
-Why she had to married off when she was 12?
-Certainly no one could.
-The age old customs or the people who blindly follow it without considering the consequences it would have on the victims.
+Why she had to marry off when she was 12?
+Certainly, no one could.
+The age-old customs or the people who blindly follow it without considering the consequences it would have on the victims.
 I remember it was a case of some village of the West Bengal.
-I want to ask just one question is those customs really above the life of people, perhaps their kids.
-Why can’t people just change their mind set.
+I want to ask just one question is those customs really above the lives of people, perhaps their kids.
+Why can’t people just change their mindset?

 One of my cousins literally was taunted because he had zero interest in cooking and what would her in-laws think and as a result they will also thrash her parents.
 Guess, know her age—20.

-Some of the data says that Jharkhand tops the list of chid marriages (14.1%).
-Also rural chid marriages are three times the urban India in 2009.
-Some astonishing facts could be that 28 girls are made bride every minute, 8.5 crore little girls are forced into chid marriage in India.
+Some of the data says that Jharkhand tops the list of child marriages (14.1%).
+Also, rural child marriages are three times urban India in 2009.
+Some astonishing facts could be that 28 girls are made bride every minute, 8.5 crore little girls are forced into child marriage in India.
 About 10.3 crore child marriages happen in India when the population of Germany is only 8.07 crore.
 In Bihar, 39.1% girls are married before the age of 18.

 If we talk about tradition then child marriages happened for generations.
-Girls are termed idle or fit for marriages when they start menstruating, marriage is therefore the next step towards status of wife and mother.
-And same just like I wrote before, she carried baby at the age of thirteen.
+Girls are termed idle or fit for marriages when they start menstruating, marriage is, therefore, the next step towards the status of wife and mother.
+And same just like I wrote before, she carried the baby at the age of thirteen.
 Some harmful traditions can be linked to each other and one such as female genital mutilations is considered a rite of passage to womanhood.
-They often go unquestioned as they have been a part of the community since so long.
+They often go unquestioned as they have been a part of the community for so long.
 Quoted by wife of Nelson Mandela, she said that traditions are made by people, then, it can be unmade by people.

-Insecurities of the girl sexuality are one of main reasons behind this act.
-Family often feels it is way best to get her married before some wrong happens to her.
-In her husband’s place she is secured and anybody dare not touch her.
-Okay, marriage can be a solution to this problem, but how do you justify here a married women aged 40 is gang-raped?
+Insecurities of the girl sexuality are one of the main reasons behind this act.
+The family often feels it is way best to get her married before some wrong happens to her.
+In her husband’s place, she is secured and anybody dares not touch her.
+Okay, marriage can be a solution to this problem, but how do you just here a married woman aged 40 is gang-raped?
 Perhaps a little school going girl who hasn’t even turned 12 is assaulted and been injected some sharp objects?
-One is married and so called safe in her husband’s possession and another one is too small to satisfy the hunger of those animals.
-So are they supposed to get married again in first case or forced into marriage?
+One is married and so-called safe in her husband’s possession and another one is too small to satisfy the hunger of those animals.
+So are they supposed to get married again in the first case or forced into marriage?
 The matter here lies is to teach and educate both, boys and girls.
 Give them equal preference, teach them to respect, not a gender biased women but, the other way round too.